 Direct Listings - Direct Public Offerings

 Many business owners have the goal of taking their company public, and raising capital, but are not large enough to justify the expense of an Initial Public Offering (IPO).
 These companies can grow quickly through acquisitions and mergers in order to reach the right size.
 Pacific Business Advisors can assist entrepreneurs find suitable acquisition targets and merger opportunities.
+Going public is also known as flotation which is the term used in many other countries.

 Notwithstanding, IPOs are still costly because an underwriter must be hired which can easily cost 5% to 7% per share.

-Upon listing of a company's stock, whether by means of an IPO or OPO, the company will be subject to the reporting and governance requirements of all public companies.
+Upon listing of a company's stock, whether by means of an IPO or DPO, the company will be subject to the reporting and governance requirements of all public companies.
 A CPA can advise you about these requirements.

-While our firm can assist clients with mergers and acquisitions, owners intending to go public should see,k the advice of legal counsel.
+While our firm can assist clients with mergers and acquisitions, owners intending to go public should seek the advice of legal counsel.

 Floating Stock